 The 1920s JAZZ AGE exhibition presents a glittering display of haute couture and ready-to-wear fashion from 1919 to 1929.
 With over 150 garments, this stunning selection reveals the glamour, excess, frivolity and modernity of the decade.

-Exhibition on Tour: National Textile Museum, Canada / American Textile History Museum / Textiel Museum, Netherlands
+Exhibition on Tour: New Lanark World Heritage Site, Scotland / National Textile Museum, Canada / American Textile History Museum / Textiel Museum, Netherlands

 This exhibition traces the history of 20th century art in textiles.
 Highlights include work by Georges Braque, Alexander Calder, Marc Chagall, Salvador Dalí, Sonia Delaunay, Raoul Dufy, Barbara Hepworth, Fernand Léger, Henri Matisse, Joan Miró, Henry Moore, Pablo Picasso, Ben Nicholson and Andy Warhol.